obfuscatedgenerated/teams-bio-xmas/README.md

 ## Default Schedule

 The default schedule is to run every day at 5:00 AM UTC.
 You can change this by editing the workflow file's cron schedule.

+## Defining a token in Development Mode

+With `NODE_ENV` not set to production, you can use the `.env` file to hold the secret.
+You can also set the token in regular environment variables.
+Please ensure you install dev dependencies with `npm install` (as opposed to `npm install --production` or `npm ci`) before running the script locally (ensure `NODE_ENV` is not set to production).
+In using the action, `NODE_ENV` is set to production, so `.env` is ignored.